ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

 - (a) providing support to potential applicants to drive more high quality applications,
 - (b) supporting the evaluation of applications as requires by their subcommittee (either making selections or providing feedback).

-In addition to the subcommittee responsibilities, there are additional roles that individual Developer Advisory Board members will take on.
-These roles will be voted on internally by the Developer Advisory Board and include: Upgrade Czar, Interop Specialist, Mission Scout, and Ops Lead.
+In addition to the subcommittee responsibilities, there are two additional roles that individual Developer Advisory Board members will take on.
+These roles will be voted on internally by the Developer Advisory Board and include: Ops Lead and Mission Scouts.

 - The Ops Lead (1 member) is responsibile for managing the operations of the board, including:
     - (a) improving the IOPs